 - Don’t romanticise the task and stick to automation

-It’s not at all a good approach to build 1000s of link manually.
+It’s not at all a good approach to build 1000s of links manually.
 Unless you want to sit at your system for eternity, switch to automated processes for doing so.
-This way, you can free your team from mundane tasks and channelise them on other fruitful tasks.
+This way, you can free your team from mundane tasks and channelize them to other fruitful tasks.